github/teach.github.com/usecases/switching-from-svn/gitingawayfromsvn.md

 * How do I manage multiple projects with Git?

 	Use a Git hosting solution, like [GitHub][github] or [gitorious][gitorious].

 * Can I manage and use common and third party libraries with Git?

 	Probably, but a Maven-compatible artifact repository like [Nexus](http://www.sonatype.org/nexus/) or [Artifactory](http://www.jfrog.com/home/v_artifactory_opensource_overview) may be a better option (for Java-based projects at least).

 * Can I use Git to store test data?

 	If by 'test data' you mean 'large binary files that don't often change', then the answer is 'Yes!'. [git-submodules](http://git-scm.com/docs/git-submodule) may be just what you need.

 * How do I manage different development environments (Eclipse, Netbeans, Ant, etc) with Git?

 	Hopefully you're not checking in your .project files, right?
 At any rate, different branches may be what you need here.

 ### Git versus the World

+Git certainly isn't the only distributed version control tool available.
+As usual, [there's a wikipedia page][version_compare] with a table outlining the differences between Git and other options (Bazaar, Mercurial, SVN, etc) that may be useful for a quickly spotlighting different options.

-Quick differences between git and these:
+If you have additional feedback on the differences between git and other systems, let us know.

->Possible systems to evaluate:
->Git
->Mercurial
->Bazaar
->Monotone
->SVN (Must include how to ensure corruptions don’t happen; not just an early detection mechanism)
->CVS
->Perforce
->ClearCase
->Others….
+#### Git's not for everyone

+We get it.
+Software developers are known to be picky about the tools they use, and rightly so.
+So if we haven't swayed you with this document, let us know what it is about Git that doesn't work for you.
+Maybe there is an alternative that just fits better, but if Git can be improved, that's good to know.

+Steve Bennett's [blog post on "10 things I hate about git"](https://steveko.wordpress.com/2012/02/24/10-things-i-hate-about-git/) is one approach to doing just that.
+His blog got a lot of attention in early 2012 and part of that included additional tips and tricks to help ease his pain, so take a look to get his perspective as one example of a rare someone who wasn't enamored with Git.

 ### References